triciapabst/Hello_World/README.md

 ## Project Title
-*italicized text* Hello World Sample
-This is a sample repository
+*Hello World Sample*

 ## Description
-Creating a sample repository for practice using GitHub
+*Creating a sample repository for practice using GitHub*

-My name is Tricia Pabst and I am studying Business Analytics and Finance at the University of Iowa.